Analyzing Autoscope Technologies (AATC) & Its Peers

 |Autoscope Technologies Competitors

-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 22.69%.
-Given Autoscope Technologies’ rivals higher possible upside, analysts clearly believe Autoscope Technologies has less favorable growth aspects than its rivals.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 30.57%.
+Given Autoscope Technologies’ rivals higher possible upside, analysts plainly believe Autoscope Technologies has less favorable growth aspects than its rivals.

 Institutional and Insider Ownership

 18.4% of Autoscope Technologies shares are owned by institutional investors.
 Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
-21.6% of Autoscope Technologies shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+21.6% of Autoscope Technologies shares are owned by insiders.
+Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Profitability